 Know what medications you/your child take and why you take them.
 Medication errors are the most common healthcare mistakes.

-- If you do not recognize a medication, verify that it is for you/your child .
-Ask about oral medications before swallowing and read the contents of bags of intravenous (IV) fluids.
-If you’re not well enough to do this, ask your advocate to do this.
+- If you do not recognize a medication, verify that it is for you/your child.
+Ask about oral medications before taking them and read the contents of bags of intravenous (IV) fluids.
+If you're not well enough to do this, ask your advocate to do this.

-- If you are/your child is given an IV, ask the nurse how long it should take for the liquid to “run out.”
-Tell the nurse if it doesn’t seem to be dripping properly (that it is too fast or too slow).
+- If you or your child is given an IV, ask the nurse how long it should take for the liquid to "run out."
+Tell the nurse if it doesn't seem to be dripping properly (that it is too fast or too slow).